landaudiogo/cc-tutorials-2023/kafka/README.md

 # ...
 ```

-We will now start 2 consumers with `"group.id": "consumer_group_1"`,
+We will now start 2 consumers with `"group.id": "<any-group-id>"`,
-meaning they will belong to the same consumer group:
+meaning they will belong to the same consumer group (remember to change
+`<any-group-id>` by an identifier of your choosing):

 ```bash
 docker build -t tkafka/consumer_group consumer_group